Antique Singer Sewing Machine Value Guide (Rare Models to Identify)

 3. Letter A Family (1859 – 1865)

 • Features: The improved Letter A Family models have an extended arm for a larger workspace, a wider foot pedal, a lockstitch mechanism, and a vertical shaft drive system.
-You’ll also see walnut, mahogany & rosewood cabinet styles.
+They also have walnut, mahogany, and rosewood cabinet styles.

-• Estimated Value: The letter A Family models are valued moderately at around $50 – $300 in good condition.
+• Estimated Value: In good condition, the letter A Family models are valued moderately at around $50 – $300.

 4. Model 12 “New Family” or “Fiddlebase” (1865 – 1902)